About the Ranch

 A True California Treasure

-The Kemper Campbell Ranch is a private estate and working cattle ranch located in the Mojave Desert in Southern California.
-Hidden in a secluded oasis, the Ranch boasts views of the cottonwood forest bordering the Mojave River, the stunning ro formations of the Mojave Narrows, the High Desert with its Joshua Trees, sage brush and desert succulents, and the Ranch's idyllic green pastures—all against a mountain backdrop.
-Our adobe Main House, built in 1929, has been featured in architectural publications and books including Rancho Deluxe and Mediterranean Houses in America, and was used as the setting for the Netflix movie, Mank, winner of two Academy Awards in 2021.
+The Kemper Campbell Ranch is a private estate and working cattle ranch located in the High Desert of Southern California.
+Positioned on a secluded oasis in the Mojave River Valley, the Ranch abounds with Joshua Trees, desert succulents, idyllic green pastures, impressive boulder formations, the Mojave River and its surrounding cottonwood forest, all against a mountain backdrop.
+Our adobe Main House, built in 1929, has been featured in a number of architecture books, including Rancho Deluxe and Mediterranean Houses in America.
+In 1940 Herman Mankiewicz wrote the script for Citizen Kane while staying at the Ranch.
+This story was recently depicted in Netflix's Mank, directed by David Fincher and starring Gary Oldman, which was filmed at the Ranch.
 Once a guest ranch that hosted stars from Old Hollywood, the Ranch has once again opened its doors.

 Nearly a century in the making

-The Ranch was acquired in 1924 by Kemper and Litta Belle Campbell, both attorneys practicing law in Los Angeles.
-At the time, it was called the North Verde Ranch.
-In 1929, the Campbells enlisted John Byers, the well-known architect and builder noted for use of the Spanish Colonial revival style, to design their home on the Ranch.
-The Main House was built of adobe bricks made from materials on the Ranch and dried in the sun, using the same method as the Monterey-style homes of early California.
-Shortly after the Main House was built, the Campbells decided to relocate and make the Ranch their family's primary residence.
-They raised their children there, while they continued to split their time between Victorville and Los Angeles.
+The Ranch, originally 4000 acres in size, was acquired in 1924 by Kemper and Litta Belle Campbell, both prominent Los Angeles attorneys.
+At the time it was called the Verde Ranch.
+In 1929, the Campbells enlisted John Byers, the well-known architect and builder noted for his Spanish Colonial Revival buildings, to design their home on the Ranch.
+The Main House and the adjacent guest rooms, were built of adobe bricks made from clay, sand and straw found on the Ranch.
+After the Main House was built, the Campbells decided to relocate and make the Ranch their family's primary residence.
+They raised their three children there while they continued to split their time between Victorville and Los Angeles.

-The family decided to close the guest ranch business in 1976, but the property continues to function as a working cattle ranch.
-In recent years, the Ranch has opened its doors again as a vacation rental and event space for those who seek its timeless charm and beautiful scenery.
+The family closed the guest ranch in 1975, but the property continues to function as a working cattle ranch and home to some.
+In recent years, the Ranch has opened its doors again as a vacation rental for those who seek its timeless charm and beautiful scenery.
 The Ranch remains under the ownership of the Campbell family, now the grandsons and great-grandchildren of the couple that started it all.